How much do I need to retire

 – and how do I get that number?

-Retirement isn’t something that randomly happens – you need to plan years in advance in order to retire comfortably.
+Retirement may feel like it’s still a long time away, but that doesn’t mean you don’t need to start planning for it.
+After all, retirement isn’t something that randomly happens – you need to plan years in advance in order to retire comfortably.
 But figuring out how to make a retirement savings plan can be confusing.

-We’ve put together everything you need to know about creating a retirement savings plan.
-You’ll learn the basics of planning for your retirement, from answering the question “How much do I need to retire?” to calculating that number so you know exactly when you can stop working, along with the specialized retirement savings plans and options that can get you there and how to build a nest egg.
+We’ve put together everything you need to know about learning how to save for retirement.
+You’ll learn the basics of planning for your retirement, from answering the question “How much do I need to retire?” to calculating the number you need to live comfortably so you know exactly when you can stop working, along with the specialized retirement savings plans and options that can get you there and how to build a nest egg.

 Anticipating retirement: How much do I need to retire?

 Almost 50% of Americans have no idea how much money they really need to retire, let alone how to save for retirement.
 Fifty percent!
-This is the first step in learning how to save for retirement: Figuring out exactly how much money you need to do so.
+Simply knowing how much you need to save is the first step in learning how to save for retirement: Figuring out exactly how much money you need to do so.
 Calculating this amount is crucial for putting your financial plan in place, but many of us want to ignore the numbers.
 Or just put it off until later.

 But the sooner you anticipate how much you’ll need in the future, the sooner you can actually anticipate what needs to happen to get you there.
 Think of it this way: You wouldn’t try to lose 40 pounds by never stepping on a scale.
-You need to measure where you’re at along the way to track your progress!
+You’d track your progress along the way with weekly weigh-ins.
+The same goes with your finances – you need to measure where you’re at along the way to know if you’re going to hit your target outcome.

 One retirement plan that’s unlikely to work?
 Just hoping that Social Security will carry you through.
 There’s also the fact that 50 years ago, the average length of retirement was 12 years.
 Today it’s likely to be 20 or more given longer life expectancies.
 So learning how to plan for retirement isn’t just a good idea – it’s a necessity.